Potentilla Reptans: Growing and Care Guide Essentials

 Common Pests and Diseases

-It’s uncommon for Potentilla reptans to have trouble with diseases or pests.
+It’s uncommon for Potentilla reptans to have trouble with many common garden pests or diseases.
 Still, you may want to know about the following issues and ways to treat them.

-• Root rot: Any plant that develops root rot will need immediate attention.
-If you notice this fungal infection, cut away the affected area, remove the plant from its soil and replace it in a fresh, clean mix.
+- Root rot: Any plant that develops root rot will need immediate attention.
+If you notice this fungal infection, cut away the affected area, remove the plant from its soil, and replace it with a fresh, clean mix.

 Essential Tools to Have Around